nathan-mahynski/nathan-mahynski.github.io/_notes/orbifolds.md

 <a href="https://pubs.acs.org/doi/abs/10.1021/acs.jpca.0c00846"><img style="float: center" src="boundary_conditions.png" width=1000px></a>

-In Chapter 9 of Ref. <a href="#conway2">[4]</a>, the authors also provide some examples, and some levity: "We suggest you buy a spare copy of the book before cutting out the patterns on the next few pages, so as to increase our roalties".
+In Chapter 9 of Ref. <a href="#conway2">[4]</a>, the authors also provide some examples, and some levity: "We suggest you buy a spare copy of the book before cutting out the patterns on the next few pages, so as to increase our royalties".

 In fact, the concept of orbifolds is much more broad.
 Orbifolds can be used to describe non-periodic objects, 2D periodic structures on curved surfaces, and with a little modification, can also help in 3D as well.
 This largely developed by Conway and co-workers.